-The How to Clean A Burnt Pot and Pan- With Step By Step instructions
+The How To Clean A Burnt Pan and Pot- With Step-By-Step Instructions

-Regardless of which cleaning method you choose, start by removing as much charred food as possible from the bottom of the pan.
-To avoid damaging your cookware, be sure to use cleaning products and tools that are compatible with the material of the pan.
-When in doubt, stick with a non-stick-safe scrub brush, durable sponge, and a plastic spatula.
+Remove as much charred food as possible from the bottom of the pan, regardless of which cleaning method you choose.
+To avoid damaging your cookware, be sure to use cleaning products and tools that are compatible with the pan's material.
+When in doubt, stick with a non-stick-safe scrub brush, a durable sponge, and a plastic spatula.